bdibon/issue-tracking-system/README.md

 ## Setup

-Let's assume you have `pipenv` installed on your machine, then all you need to do is to clone this repository on your machine.
+Let's assume you have `pipenv` installed on your machine, then all you need to do is to clone this repository locally.

 ```
 git clone https://github.com/bdibon/issue-tracking-system.git